Best Air Purifiers (2026): Top 8 Picks Tested

 Downsides: No smart features, no air quality sensor, no auto mode.
 CADR is limited to small rooms.
 The carbon layer is thin, so this is not the right pick for odor-heavy environments.
 For a head-to-head with its bigger sibling, see our Levoit Core 300 vs Core 400S comparison.

-The IQAir HealthPro Plus is the gold standard for air purification.
+The IQAir HealthPro Plus XE is the gold standard for air purification.
 It is the most frequently recommended purifier by allergists and the only consumer model certified by the Asthma and Allergy Foundation of America (AAFA).
 If you have severe allergies, asthma, or chemical sensitivities, this is the one that doctors prescribe.

 Why we picked it: The HyperHEPA filter captures particles down to 0.003 microns, which is 100 times finer than standard True HEPA.
 This matters for ultrafine allergens, combustion byproducts, bacteria, and virus-carrying aerosols that other purifiers miss.
 The four-stage system includes a pre-filter, V5-Cell gas and odor filter (5 lbs of granular activated carbon), and the HyperHEPA final stage.